 I qualified as a Clinical Hypnotherapist 9 years ago.
-Since then, I have reached Level 6 in an Advanced Diploma in Relational Centered Counselling.
-I am now working toward accreditation with the UKCP- the UKs leading professional body in psycho therapeutic counselling and psychotherapy.
+Since then, I have received an Advanced Diploma in Relational Centered Counselling.
+I am also accredited with the UKCP- the UKs leading professional body in psycho therapeutic counselling and psychotherapy.
 I am fully insured and undertake supervision on a regular basis.

 Relational counsellors are trained to work at emotional depth with clients, therefore as part of my counselling training I was required to undertake a large amount of my own personal therapy and development, and continue to do so on a regular basis.
 I feel it is integral to my work that I remain committed to exploration of my own therapeutic process.